carolynemilgo/squad/README.md

 4. Ensure that a Hero can only be in one Squad at a time.

 ## Github repository
 Clone this project from the github repository (https://github.com/carolynemilgo/hangman) and run gradle run.
-Navigate to your browser and type http://localhost:4567/ to start creating Heroes and Squads before assigning Heros to advance certain causes
+Navigate to your browser and type http://localhost:4567/ to start creating Heroes and Squads before assigning Heros to advance certain causes.

+##Heroku Access
+The app can be accessed on Heroku through the link https://git.heroku.com/cryptic-temple-59406.git